cloudevents/spec/cloudevents/extensions/deprecation.md

   - OPTIONAL
   - If present, MUST adhere to the format specified in [RFC 3339](https://tools.ietf.org/html/rfc3339)
+  - The `deprecationfrom` timestamp SHOULD remain stable once set and SHOULD reflect a point in the past or the present.
+Pre-announcing deprecation by setting a future date is not encouraged.
 - Example: `"deprecationfrom": "2024-10-11T00:00:00Z"`

 ### deprecationsunset